prabu-github/todo-journal/README.md

 ---

-### MBF1
+### MB1
 - train best hyp model inside outer loop
-- generate predictions with best hyp inside outer loop
+- generate outer loop test predictions with best hyp model
-- collate oi stuff and predict with ensemble on new data
+- predict with ensemble on new data; call columns as oi_N
+- collate oi outputs
+- PLSR optuna pipeline on CHTC
+- SPLSR optuna pipeline on CHTC
+- Ridge pipeline on CHTC
+- Lasso pipeline on CHTC
+- ElasticNet pipeline on CHTC
+- SVR with Nystroem on CHTC
+- (S)PLS-RF on CHTC
+- (S)PLS-GPR on CHTC
+- (S)PLS-SVR on CHTC
--
+- Stacked (S)PLS on CHTC